harrymander/dataclasses-struct/docs/guide.md

-[`pack`][dataclasses_struct.DataclassStructProtocol.pack], a method for packing an instance of the class to `bytes`, and [`from_packed`][dataclasses_struct.DataclassStructProtocol.from_packed], a class method that returns a new instance of the class from its packed `bytes` representation.
+[`pack`][dataclasses_struct.DataclassStructProtocol.pack], a method for packing an instance of the class to `bytes`, and [`from_packed`][dataclasses_struct.DataclassStructProtocol.from_packed], a class method that returns a new instance of the class from its packed representation in an object that implements the [buffer protococol](https://docs.python.org/3/c-api/buffer.html) (e.g. `bytes`).
 The additional `dataclass_kwargs` keyword arguments will be passed through to the [stdlib `dataclass` decorator](https://docs.python.org/3/library/dataclasses.html#dataclasses.dataclass): all standard keyword arguments are supported except for `slots` and `weakref_slot`.